Arizona governor vetoes bill making gold, silver legal tender

 The push to establish gold and silver as currency has become increasingly popular in the United States in recent years among some hardline fiscal conservatives, with the backing of groups including the Tea Party movement, American Principles Project and the Gold Standard Institute.

 Senator Chester Crandell, a Republican and sponsor of the bill, previously said the ability to use gold and silver in everyday life in the state was still a "work in progress" and that more legislation was needed before it could be viable.
+He could not immediately be reached for comment.

 Had Brewer signed the measure, Arizona would have become the second state in the nation to establish the precious metals as legal tender.
 Utah approved such legislation in 2011.